kunaal-ai/para-bank-ui-automation/README.md

 2. Clones the repository
 3. Runs the test suite
 4. Generates and archives test reports
+5. Collects Prometheus metrics

 ![Jenkins Pipeline](readme_assets/jenkins_pipeline.png)

+## Metrics and Monitoring

+The project integrates with Prometheus and Grafana for test monitoring:

+### Prometheus Metrics
+- `test_execution_total`: Total number of test executions
+- `test_duration_seconds`: Test execution time in seconds

+### Grafana Dashboards
+- Test execution trends
+- Test duration analysis
+- Failure rate monitoring

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 # Local Development & Testing